 Fingernail psoriasis is common in around 50% of people suffering from psoriasis.
 Psoriasis nails are characterised by changes in the nail.
 Fingernail psoriasis is more common than toenail psoriasis.
 Symptoms can be mild or severe and the severity does not depend on psoriasis elsewhere on the body.You can protect your nails by keeping them short and wearing gloves for cleaning chores.
 Psoriasis on the nails can be a cosmetic problem for many, however, psoriasis and acrylic nails are not always a good combination as the glue used during acrylic nail application can contain chemicals that can cause sensitivity.

 Symptoms of psoriasis on nails include changes in the nails.
 This can be pitting of the nails, discolouration and thickening.
 Onycholysis may also occur.
 This is when the nail becomes separated from the nail bed.
 Sometimes you can get an infection in the gap under the nail.

 Precautionary measures of psoriasis on nails include keeping your nails as short as possible.
 Soaking your nails in warm soapy water can help to remove any dirt from under the nail.
 Also, protect your nails by wearing cotton gloves when doing household chores.
 Furthermore, rubbing a moisturiser in your nails can be beneficial.

 Treatment options and precautions

-You should talk to your doctor about hand and nail psoriasis and the current treatment options.
+You should talk to your doctor about hand and nail psoriasis, and the current treatment options available.
 You can also ask for help with management strategies and simple precautions that you can take.

-It is also important to protect nails from damage because any injury or trauma can often trigger or make nail psoriasis worse.
-Wearing gloves, if possible, while you are using your hands during activity that is likely to damage your nails is the simplest way to help prevent this.
+It is also important to protect nails from damage because any injury or trauma can in some cases trigger or make nail psoriasis worse.
+Wearing gloves, if possible, while you are using your hands during activities that are likely to damage your nails is the simplest way to help prevent this.